Azure-Samples/openai-end-to-end-baseline/README.md

 ![Diagram of the deploying a flow to managed online endpoint.
 The diagram illustrates the Azure services' relationships for an AI studio environment with a managed online endpoint.
 This diagram also demonstrates the private endpoints used to ensure private connectivity for the managed private endpoint in Azure AI Studio.](docs/media/openai-end-to-end-baseline-aml-compute.png)

 The Azure AI Studio deployment architecture diagram illustrates how a front-end web application, deployed into a [network-secured App Service](https://github.com/Azure-Samples/app-service-baseline-implementation), [connects to a managed online endpoint through a private endpoint](https://learn.microsoft.com/azure/ai-studio/how-to/configure-private-link) in a virtual network.
 Like the authoring flow, the diagram illustrates how the AI Studio project is configured for [managed virtual network isolation](https://learn.microsoft.com/azure/ai-studio/how-to/configure-managed-network).
-The deployed flow can connect to required resources such as Azure OpenAI and Azure AI Search through managed private endpoints.
+The deployed flow connects to required resources such as Azure OpenAI and Azure AI Search through managed private endpoints.

 ### Deploying a flow to Azure App Service (alternative)